Model Independent Approach of the JUNO $^8$B Solar Neutrino Program: Abstract

 \section{Abstract}

-The physics potential of detecting $^8$B solar neutrinos is exploited at the Jiangmen Underground Neutrino Observatory (JUNO), in a model independent manner by using three distinct channels of the charged-current (CC), neutral-current (NC) and elastic scattering (ES) interactions.
-Due to the largest-ever mass of $^{13}$C nuclei in the liquid-scintillator detectors and the potential low background level, $^8$B solar neutrinos would be observable in the CC and NC interactions on $^{13}$C for the first time.
+The physics potential of detecting $^8$B solar neutrinos {will be} exploited at the Jiangmen Underground Neutrino Observatory (JUNO), in a model independent manner by using three distinct channels of the charged-current (CC), neutral-current (NC) and elastic scattering (ES) interactions.
+Due to the largest-ever mass of $^{13}$C nuclei in the liquid-scintillator detectors and the {expected} low background level, $^8$B solar neutrinos would be observable in the CC and NC interactions on $^{13}$C for the first time.
 By virtue of optimized event selections and muon veto strategies, backgrounds from the accidental coincidence, muon-induced isotopes, and external backgrounds can be greatly suppressed.
 Excellent signal-to-background ratios can be achieved in the CC, NC and ES channels to guarantee the $^8$B solar neutrino observation.
-From the sensitivity studies performed in this work, we show that one can reach the precision levels of 5\%, 8\% and 20\% for the $^8$B neutrino flux, $\sin^2\theta_{12}$, and $\Delta m^2_{21}$, respectively, using ten years of JUNO data.
+From the sensitivity studies performed in this work, {we show that JUNO, with ten years of data}, can reach the {1$\sigma$} precision levels of 5\%, 8\% and 20\% for the $^8$B neutrino flux, $\sin^2\theta_{12}$, and $\Delta m^2_{21}$, respectively.
 It would be unique and helpful to probe the details of both solar physics and neutrino physics.
 In addition, when combined with SNO, the world-best precision of 3\% is expected for the $^8$B neutrino flux measurement.